 - Check for oil to see if it needs to be changed

-- Check for gear oil, break oil, coolants, anti-freeze, etc (the last is important when you’re driving in winter)
+- Check for gear oil, brake oil, coolants, anti-freeze, etc (the last is important when you’re driving in winter)

 - Check for windshield wipers